- Are you looking to hire or recruit a writer?

 With technical writers, they generally aren’t sales focused or sales savvy.
 That means that they aren’t best placed to write an executive summary for a proposal, however, if you need to put together a set of Standard Operating Procedures, or a product guide, they are the right match.

 Bid writers have a range of skills given the different styles of writing required to complete a bid or tender.
 If you have received a tender or invitation to bid, then it is best to hire a specialist bid writer.
-They will have some copywriting skills, usually required to draft and impressive executive summary, as well as technical writing skills to convey your proposed solution, key points of difference and value proposition.
+They will have some copywriting skills, usually required to draft an impressive executive summary, as well as technical writing skills to convey your proposed solution, key points of difference, and value proposition.
 Bid writers also understand how to incorporate overall with themes into tenders and proposals, as well as other readability techniques such as writing in columns.

 Bid writers are also skilled in project managing the entire bid process.
-This entails compiling documentation and communicating with and coordinating subject matter experts and other internal stakeholders.
+This entails compiling the documentation and communicating with and coordinating subject matter experts and other internal stakeholders.
 It’s important to hire a bid writer that works well under pressure and understands the importance of project management.

 Media and Communications Writers

 Finally there is the media and communications writer.
-They often doubling up as a copywriters, they draft advertorials, press releases and other articles for the media.
+They often double up as a copywriters, they draft advertorials, press releases and other articles for the media.
 These writers also often draft advertising and online content for online media.
 Media and communications writers understand the importance of getting across key messages whilst ensuring any writing remains engaging.
 It’s important for the content to be snappy, and ‘jump off the page’ and these writers will understand what your potential publications will be looking for.

 We are a tender and bid writing agency specialising in recruiting and placing tender and bid writers.
 We help organiastions find tender and bid writers, copywriters, and technical writers that suit their needs and will add real value.